 Bettina’s Master gets off on loaning her to strangers.
 Afterward, she’s supposed to report back to him with all the raunchy details.
 It’s all kinky fun and games, until one of those strangers decides he doesn’t want to give her back…

 I tried to keep this month’s books to a short list… honestly, I TRIED.
 But look at the blurb of this book?!
 So intriguing, right?
-And at only 18k, it’s not even really a full book so it’s not taking up a full space… *averts eyes* (I know this is the second entry for Annabel Joseph, but I’m beginning to realize I’m a fan of hers.
+And it’s not even really a full book so it’s not taking up a full space… *averts eyes* (I know this is the second entry for Annabel Joseph, but I’m beginning to realize I’m a fan of hers.
 This was actually the first one I read and then I read Torment Me a few weeks later.)